Finite Scale Lyapunov Analysis of Temperature Fluctuations in Homogeneous Isotropic Turbulence: Results and Discussion

-As far as the velocity correlations, $f(r)$ and $k(r)$, are concerned, these agree with the results of \cite{deDivitiis_2}.
+As far as $f(r)$ and $k(r)$ are concerned, these agree with the results of \cite{deDivitiis_2}.

-The properties of $\Theta(\kappa)$ are the consequence of the temperature correlations.
-These spectra, calculated with Eq. (\ref{Ek}) and (\ref{Tk}), are depicted in Fig. \ref{figura_2}.
-The variations of $\Theta(\kappa)$ with $R$ and $Pr$ are quite peculiar.
+The temperature spectra $\Theta(\kappa)$, calculated with Eq. (\ref{Ek}) and (\ref{Tk}), are depicted in Fig. \ref{figura_2}.
+The variations of $\Theta(\kappa)$ with $R$ and $Pr$ are quite peculiar and are consistent with the prior studies of the literature in the sense that there are regions where $\Theta(\kappa)$ exhibits different scaling laws $\Theta(\kappa) \approx \kappa^n$.
 In any case, according to Eq. (\ref{G closure}), $n \rightarrow$ 2, as $\kappa \rightarrow$ 0.
-For $Pr=$ 0.001, when $R$ ranges from 50 to 300, the temperature spectrum shows essentially two regions, which correspond to two different scaling laws $\Theta(\kappa) \approx \kappa^n$ (see also Fig. \ref{figura_3}): one near the origin where $n \simeq 2$, and the other one, at higher $\kappa$, where $-17/3 < n < -11/3$, (value very close to $-13/3$).
-Between these regions, the exponent $n$ varies rapidly at low Reynolds number, whereas when $R$ increases, $n$ exhibits more gradual variations.
-The value of $n \approx -13/3$ here calculated, is in between the exponent proposed by \cite{Batchelor_3} ($-17/3$) and the value determined by \cite{Rogallo} ($-11/3$) with the numerical simulations.
+For $Pr=$ 0.001, when $R$ ranges from 50 to 300, the temperature spectrum shows essentially two regions (see also Fig. \ref{figura_3}): one near the origin where $n \simeq 2$, and the other one, at higher values of $\kappa$, where $-17/3 < n < -11/3$, (value very close to $-13/3$).
+The exponent $n$ varies rapidly at low Reynolds numbers, whereas for higher $R$, $n$ exhibits more gradual variations.
+The value of $n \approx -13/3$, here obtained in an interval around to $\hat{r} \approx$1, is in between the exponent proposed by \cite{Batchelor_3} ($-17/3$) and the value determined by \cite{Rogallo} ($-11/3$) with the numerical simulations.
 Increasing $\kappa$, $n$ strongly diminishes, and $\Theta(\kappa)$ does not show scaling law.

-When $Pr$=0.01, the three curves intersect each other for $n \simeq -5/3$, where these have inflection points.
-The width of the interval where $-17/3 < n < -11/3$ diminishes, in particular now $-17/3 < n < -13/3$, value in agreement with \cite{Batchelor_3}.
-For $Pr$ =0.1, the previous scaling law with $n \approx -13/3$ vanishes, whereas for $R=$ 50 and 100, $n$ changes with $\kappa$ and $\Theta(\kappa)$ does not show a noticeable scaling law.
-When $R=300$, the born of a small region in which $n$ has an inflection point is observed for $n \approx -5/3$.
-For $Pr =$ 0.7 and 1, with $R =$ 300, the width of this interval is increased, whereas at $Pr$ = 10, and $R =$ 300, we observe two regions: one interval where $n$ has a local minimum with $n \simeq -5/3$, and the other one where $n$ exhibits a relative maximum, with $n \simeq -1$.
+With reference to Fig. \ref{figura_3}, when $Pr$=0.01, the three curves intersect with each other for $0.1<\hat{r}<1$, where $n \simeq -5/3$ and the curves exhibit inflection points.
+Now, there is an interval near $\hat{r} \approx 1$ where $-17/3 < n < -13/3$, and this is in agreement with \cite{Batchelor_3}.
+For $Pr$ =0.1, the previous scaling law vanishes, whereas for $R=$ 50 and 100, $n$ changes with $\kappa$, and $\Theta(\kappa)$ does not show clear scaling laws.
+When $R=300$, the birth of a small region is observed, where $n \approx -5/3$ has an inflection point.
+For $Pr =$ 0.7 and 1, with $R =$ 300, the width of this region is increased, whereas at $Pr$ = 10, and $R =$ 300, we observe two regions: one interval where $n$ has a local minimum with $n \simeq -5/3$, and the other one where $n$ exhibits a relative maximum, with $n \simeq -1$.
 For larger $\kappa$, $n$ diminishes and the scaling laws disappear.